SeanMcP/dice-roller/README.md

 - Create multiple custom dice

 ### Considerations
-- ~~Consider changed the custom side input into a text field to prevent the browser default increment/decrement buttons~~
 - Toggle an `input[type=range]` to change the number of sides on a die

 ### Bugs